Can stress cause hair loss?

 4. Can stress cause bald spots?

 Severe stress can cause alopecia areata, which often leaves bald spots in different parts of the scalp.
-This is due to inflammation, brought on by your immune system.
-Other hair loss is categorised by thinning or hair simply falling out in large chunks.
+This is due to inflammation brought on by your immune system.
+Other hair loss is categorized by thinning or hair simply falling out in large chunks.

 Managing your stress and hair loss medication

 As for hair loss medication, the most effective treatment is finasteride, which is also available under the brand name Propecia.
 Finasteride works by inhibiting the sex hormone dihydrotestosterone (DHT), which is a common cause of hair loss in men who are born more sensitive to DHT.
-Remember, stress is temporary and so is stress related hair loss.
+We also offer minoxidil (also sold under the brand name Rogaine), which helps aid hair regrowth.
+Remember, stress is temporary and so is stress-related hair loss.
 Hang in there.